AkashScoder/Youtube-Data-Analytics/README.md

 **Retrieving data from the YouTube API**

 The project utilizes the Google API to retrieve comprehensive data from YouTube channels.
 The data includes information on channels, playlists, videos, and comments.
-By interacting with the Google API, we collect the data and merge it into a JSON file.
+By interacting with the Google API, we collect the data and merge it into a list.

 **Storing data in Pandas Dataframe**